labri-progress/AIFEX/dashboard/views/evaluation/amazon-assisted.md

 </figure>

-You have to make an order that contains the following instructions.
-You are encouraged to make some other actions between these steps.
+Your goal is to make an order by completing the following steps.
+You are encouraged to make some other actions between these steps, such as changing the quantities, add multiple product in the basket, removing products from the basket ...
 1. Make a research for an iphone
 2. Add a filter
 4. Add one or more product to your basket
 5. Click on the proceed to checkout button

-<h3>Step 4</h3>
+<h2>Step 4</h2>

 1. When you finish the command, a warning message will ask you to open the plugin (extensions button on the top right, then AIFEX)
 2. Click on the Stop button